douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 The major programming paradigms include:

 -   **Imperative Programming**: Focusing on describing how a program operates, imperative programming involves a sequence of commands for the computer to perform.
-It\'s one of the oldest paradigms, with machine code and assembly language being primitive examples.
+It's one of the oldest paradigms, with machine code and assembly language being primitive examples.

 -   **Object-Oriented Programming (OOP)**: Centered around objects and classes, OOP organizes software design around data, or objects, rather than functions and logic.
 It promotes code reusability and encapsulation, making large software projects more manageable.